11 Best Tours & Excursions from Puerto Vallarta

 The Bay of Banderas is one of the largest bays in the world and is filled with all sorts of magnificent wildlife.
 Dolphins, for one, live in the bay year-round, and it's more than common that a trip out on the bay will reward visitors with some sort of sighting.
 Why not take it a notch higher and treat yourself to a swim in the wild with these gentle, beautiful creatures?

 The species that live in the bay include Pacific bottlenose dolphins, spotted dolphins, and spinner dolphins.
-This wild dolphin tour is an eco-friendly, safe, and humanitarian way to get up close and personal with dolphins in the wild.
+This Swimming with Free Wild Dolphins tour is an eco-friendly, safe, and humanitarian way to get up close and personal with dolphins in the wild.

 Travel with Wildlife Connection, a group that works to conserve and protect the environments and lives of wild dolphins in Puerto Vallarta.
 The tour allows travelers to interact with a pod of bottlenose dolphins.
 Led by professional biologists, this unique experience includes educational talks, the opportunity to participate in the research, and, of course, a swimming interaction.